blackbhc/refactor/README.md

 - <a id="filename_o"></a>`filename`: the filename of the output file of the orbit curve log.
 - <a id="period_o"></a>`period`: the period of orbit curve log, in unit of synchronized time steps in simulation.
-  If there is no too much particles to trace, the period can be set to a small value, e.g. 1, which means log the position of the target particles at every synchronized time step.
+  If there is no too much particles to trace, the period can be set to a small value, e.g. 1, which means log the position of target particles at every synchronized time step.
 - <a id="idfile"></a>`idfile`: the path to an ASCII file of particles id of the target particle to trace, must be given if the orbit curve log is enabled, otherwise the program will raise an error.
   - The particle id in this file can be separated by any of the following characters: white space, new line,